kedar-chintalapati/SoA-Abstraction-Test/README.md

 ### Basic library using C++26 reflection to provide an AoS-like interface over SoA storage.
-Only the happy path is currently supported.
+Only the happy path is supported

 ## Example